SixArm/resume-help/README.md

 * 🚫 Don't put an objective statement, because it's outdated.

+☐ Prove your worth by using metrics.

+* ✅ Do use facts, figures, and numbers, that prove your accompishments.

+* 🚫 Don't use solely job titles, or solely role responsbilities, or work tasks.

 ☐ Show your top 3 relevant work samples.

 * ✅ Work samples are proven to be among the best ways for teams to evaluate candidates.

 * 🚫 Don't use more work samples, because you want the hiring manager to focus on your best work.

 ## Format